-Benedictine University does not grant degree honors at the master's or doctoral degree level.
+Benedictine University does not grant degree honors at the master's or doctoral level.

-Transfer Credit and Course Substitutions
+Transfer Credit and Course Waivers

-Candidates' previous coursework in related areas will be evaluated on an individual basis to determine transfer credit and course substitutions.
-Requests for transfer credit or course substitution should be discussed with a faculty advisor.
+Candidates' previous coursework in related areas will be evaluated on an individual basis to determine transfer credit and course waivers.
+Requests for transfer credit or course waivers should be discussed with a faculty advisor.